Ritesh102/Cement-Store---Frontend/README.md

-# HomeRun — Product Listing + Cart Interaction
+# Cement Store — Product Listing + Cart Interaction

 ## Overview
 This is a small React app that implements the HomeRun assignment: